aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/get-started/extract-text/_index.md

 ## Extract Text From all the Pages of PDF Document

 Extracting text from PDF isn’t easy.
-Not many PDF readers can extract text from PDF images or scanned PDFs.
+Only a few PDF readers can extract text from PDF images or scanned PDFs.
 But **Aspose.PDF for Node.js via C++** tool allows you to easily extract text from all PDF file in the Node.js environment.

 This code demonstrates how to use the AsposePDFforNode.cjs module to extract text from a specified PDF file and log either the extracted text or encountered errors.